anh-bui-dev/my_react_login/README.md

     * Success: Message box will show.
     * Error: Alert will show.
 - Click on Close or X button to close the message box and redirect to home page.
 - After 3s, redirect to home page.

+- In home page, click on the name of user on the top right to show the dropdown menu.
+- Click on Sign out.
+- Redirect to Sign in page.

 - Click on 'Want to reset password' link to redirect to reset password page.
 - Enter email, new password and confirm password which are required.